floragunncom/search-guard-docs/ldap.md

 * {1} is substituted with the username, as defined by the `username_attribute` setting
 * {2} is substituted with an arbitrary attribute value from the authenticated user's directory entry

 The variable `{2}` refers to an attribute from the user's directory entry.
-Which attribute you want to use here can be specified by the `userroleattribute` setting.
+Which attribute you want to use is specified by the `userroleattribute` setting.

 ```
 userroleattribute: myattribute